wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 you are creating an engineering team, you might consider something else.

 -   Python is nice for prototype, but it's difficult to get consistency across teams
-    -   Python enables several idioms in same codebase
+    -   python enables several idioms in same codebase
-    -   Dependending on previous background you might write something I never saw
+    -   dependending on previous background you might write something I never saw
+    -   more difficult to jump from one system to the next if you have/need to
 -   Waste of resources
-    -   Wild range of variability in published benchmarks from 30x to 200x slower
+    -   wild range of variability in published benchmarks from 30x to 200x slower than Java
     -   In a big team, the performance hit of Python will imply in spending more on servers
 -   Lack of good idioms to handle concurrent problems
-    -   We are in 2021
+    -   we are in 2021
 -   Stability
-    -   The language itself has many features being added every release
+    -   the language itself has many features being added every release
-    -   Do not have a strong community supporting backward compatibility
+    -   do not have a strong community supporting backward compatibility
-    -   Clojure has a very small core and any additional feature can be suplied via libraries
+    -   clojure has a very small core and any additional feature can be suplied via libraries
-    -   Java libraries are very stable and battle-tested too
+    -   java libraries are very stable and battle-tested too

+These are some of the facets of Python that matters to **me**, so you should have your owns, right?
+As we are in a world where everything is personal, I am sure you can come up with ways to do better on each of those points above; please do it.

 One of the main selling points of Python is that "machine is cheap" and the time to get something done in Java is too expensive, so we throw away a good